 We are committed to empowering and supporting all people in our diverse community.
-The Social Equity Framework 2022-25 will guide the way we engage with the communities of Greater Geelong to hear their voices.
-It recognises that we need to create opportunities for participation, support community members to have a say in decisions that affect them, and listen to community needs, to progress social equity.
+The Social Equity Framework 2022-25 will guide the way we engage with the Greater Geelong community to hear their voices.
+It recognises that creating opportunities for participation, supporting community members to have a say in decisions that affect them and listening to understand community needs are key to progressing social equity.